Md. Man Admits to Stabbing, Killing Sister, Cousins: Police

-Investigators said Williams was left in the home by his mother to watch over Nadiara Janae Withers, 6, who police described as his sister, Ariana Elizabeth DeCree, 9, and Ajayah Royale DeCree, 6, his two cousins.
+Investigators said Williams was left in the home by his mother to watch over Nadiara Janae Withers, 6, who police said was his sister, and two cousins: 9-year-old Ariana Elizabeth DeCree and 6-year-old Ajayah Royale DeCree.

-The DeCree sisters are from in Newark, New Jersey, who were in Clinton and visiting for the summer.
+The DeCree sisters are from in Newark, New Jersey, and were in Clinton visiting for the summer.
 They are the daughters of the suspect’s mother’s cousin, police said.

 When the mother, Andrena Kelley, returned home from work early Friday morning, she discovered the girls in their beds, suffering from what appeared to be stab wounds.

-The Prince George’s County Fire Department responded to the scene, but all three children were pronounced dead at the scene.
+The Prince George’s County Fire Department responded to the scene, but all three children were pronounced dead.

 Police said they found a 2-year-old girl, who was unharmed, in the home when they arrived.
 She was another sister of the suspect.